christianaao/murder-mystery-game/README.md

 2. In your terminal, locate the directory you would like to save the code to and type `git clone` followed by the cloned/forked repo link.

-3. To run the code, type `python3 TTMM-PYTHON-GAME.py` in the terminal.
+3. To run the game, type `python3 TTMM-PYTHON-GAME.py` in the terminal.

 ☺ I hope you enjoy playing the game ☺